Abdulmajid-Murad/deep_probabilistic_forecast/README.md

 * The function `h5_to_vt` in `epistemic_vs_aleatoric.py` that convert h5 file to vtp files to be used by ParaView, is based on [https://github.com/tomgoldstein/loss-landscape](https://github.com/tomgoldstein/loss-landscape).

+* The air quality dataset is a part of the open database of air quality measurements offered by the Norwegian Institute for Air Research (NILU) [https://www.nilu.com/open-data/](https://www.nilu.com/open-data/).

+* The meteorological data are based on historical weather and climate data offered by the Norwegian Meteorological Institute [https://frost.met.no](https://frost.met.no).

+* The traffic data is based on aggregated traffic volumes offered by the Norwegian Public Roads Administration [https://www.vegvesen.no/trafikkdata/start/om-api](https://www.vegvesen.no/trafikkdata/start/om-api).